Trusted WordPress tutorials, when you need them most.

 How to Fix “PHP Missing MySQL Extension” Error in WordPress

-Recently, a user encountered the ‘your PHP installation appears to be missing the MySQL extension which is required by WordPress’ error and asked us if there was a way to fix it.
+In WordPress, you will run into the ‘your PHP installation appears to be missing the MySQL extension which is required by WordPress’ error every now and then.

 When this error appears, it prevents users from viewing your website.
 If it occurs frequently, then it can be bad for your site’s user experience.